shenki/linux-on-microwatt/README.md

 ### Software components

-1. Use buildroot to create a userspace
+### Use buildroot to create a userspace

    A small change is required to glibc in order to support the VMX/AltiVec-less Microwatt, as float128 support is mandiatory and for this in GCC requires VSX/AltiVec.
 This change is included in Joel's buildroot fork, along with a
    defconfig:

+   Note that this will also build the Linux kernel, so you do not need to build it sparely.

    ```
    git clone -b microwatt https://github.com/shenki/buildroot
    cd buildroot